Dayasuvagiya/SparkLing/README.md

   </div>

-- Opting for option three from the menu allows users to explore general personality traits associated with their zodiac sign.
+- Opting for option three from the menu allows users to explore general personality traits associated with their zodiac sign, and user can also read the meaning and importance of numerology value.
 This feature caters to users' curiosity, providing insights into the personality characteristics commonly observed in individuals based on their zodiac sign.

 ### Option 4: